 Pursuant to a separate Administration Agreement, our Administrator furnishes us with office facilities, together with equipment and clerical, bookkeeping and recordkeeping services at such facilities.
 The principal executive offices of our Administrator are located at 2925 Woodside Road, Woodside, CA 94062.
 Under the Administration Agreement, our Administrator also performs, or oversees the performance of, our required administrative services, which includes being responsible for the financial records which we are required to maintain and preparing reports to our stockholders and reports filed with the SEC.
 In addition, our Administrator assists us in determining and publishing our net asset value, overseeing the preparation and filing of our tax returns and the printing and dissemination of reports to our stockholders, and generally overseeing the payment of our expenses and the performance of administrative and professional services rendered to us by others.
 Payments under the Administration Agreement are based upon our allocable portion of overhead and other expenses incurred by our Administrator in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and other staff providing administrative services.
 In accordance with the terms of the Administration Agreement, overhead and other administrative expenses are generally allocated between us and GSVGC by reference to the relative time spent by personnel in performing administrative and similar functions on our behalf as compared to performing investment advisory or administrative functions on behalf of GSVGC.
 To the extent personnel retained by the Administrator perform administrative tasks for GSVGC, the fees incurred with respect to the actual time dedicated to such tasks will be reimbursed by GSVGC.
-Pursuant to the terms of the Administration Agreement, the amounts payable to the Administrator from us in any fiscal year shall not exceed the greater of (i) 1.00% of the aggregate amount of capital committed to us by investors as of the end of the most recently completed fiscal year and (ii) \$1 million.
+Pursuant to the terms of the Administration Agreement, the amounts payable to the Administrator from us in any quarter shall not exceed the greater of (i) 1.0% of the aggregate amount of capital committed to us by investors as of the end of the most recently completed calendar quarter and (ii) \$1 million.
+Upon the completion of a Qualified IPO, if any, the amounts payable to the Administrator from us in any quarter shall not exceed the greater of (i) 1.0% of average assets for such quarter and (ii) \$1 million.
 Our Administrator will charge us only for the actual expenses it incurs on our behalf, or our allocable portion thereof, without any profit to our Administrator.
 The Administration Agreement may be terminated by either party without penalty upon 60 days' written notice to the other party.